samgovier/front-end-dev/epchtmlcss/html.md

 * `id="name"` - create a named anchor that is used in a URL, docname#idName or just #idName in same document
 * `target="text"` - specifies the name of the window where the target document should be displayed. "_blank" opens a new browser window (not valid on strict XHTML)

-Link lables should be kept concise and meaningful.
+Link labels should be kept concise and meaningful.
 Titles should provide more information.

 Images
 ===